R30 (South Africa): Free State

-From the R730 junction, the R30 continues northwards for 28 kilometres, crossing the Sand River and bypassing the Welkom Airport, to reach a 4-way-junction, where it meets the western terminus of the R73 Route (which heads east into the Welkom Town Centre) and the north-eastern terminus of the R710.
+From the R730 junction, the R30 continues northwards for 28 kilometres, crossing the Sand River and bypassing the Welkom Airport, to reach a 4-way-junction, where it meets the western terminus of the R73 route (which heads east into the Welkom Town Centre) and the north-eastern terminus of the R710.

-From the Welkom junction, the R30 continues northwards for 10 kilometres to reach an intersection with the R34 Road from Hoopstad.
+From the Welkom junction, the R30 continues northwards for 10 kilometres to reach an intersection with the R34 road from Hoopstad.
 They become one road northwards for 1 kilometre as they enter the town of Odendaalsrus, before the R34 becomes its own road eastwards at the next junction near the Ross Kent South suburb.
 After the next junction with Odendaal Road, the R30 has one off-ramp at Van Der Vyver Street in Hospital Park.

-From the Hospital Park off-ramp in Odendaalsrus, the R30 heads northwards for 55 kilometres, passing by Allanridge, meeting the R713 and R719 routes, to reach an intersection with the R59 Road from Hoopstad.
+From the Hospital Park off-ramp in Odendaalsrus, the R30 heads northwards for 55 kilometres, passing by Allanridge, meeting the R713 and R719 routes, to reach an intersection with the R59 road from Hoopstad.
 They become one road northwards, crossing the Vals River into the town of Bothaville.
-In Bothaville Central, the R30/R59 concurrency meets the R727 Route.
-North of Bothaville, at the eastern terminus of the R504 Road (a four-way-junction), the R59 becomes the road eastwards from this junction, leaving the R30 as the road northwards.
+In Bothaville Central, the R30/R59 concurrency meets the R727 route.
+North of Bothaville, at the eastern terminus of the R504 road (a four-way-junction), the R59 becomes the road eastwards from this junction, leaving the R30 as the road northwards.

-From the R504/R59 junction, the R30 heads northwards for 38 kilometres to meet the north-western terminus of the R76 Road.
+From the R504/R59 junction, the R30 heads northwards for 38 kilometres to meet the north-western terminus of the R76 road just north-west of Vierfontein.
 The R30 heads for another 4 kilometres to cross the Vaal River into the North-West Province town of Orkney.

 North West

-Right after crossing the Vaal River, the R30 enters the town of Orkney and meets the R502 at the suburb of Eastleigh.
-From the R502 junction, the R30 continues northwards for 12 kilometres to enter the city of Klerksdorp as Church Street (Passing through the city centre) and reach an intersection with the N12 Highway as Chris Hani Road.
+After crossing the Vaal River, the R30 passes through the town of Orkney and meets the R502 at the suburb of Eastleigh.
+From the R502 junction, the R30 continues northwards for 12 kilometres, bypassing Kanana, to enter the city of Klerksdorp as Church Street (passing through the city centre) and reach an intersection with the N12 highway as Chris Hani Road.

-From The N12 junction in Klerksdorp, the R30 heads northwards for 70 kilometres, meeting the R507 Road, to reach an intersection with the N14 National Route and enter the town of Ventersdorp.
-After passing the Tshing suburb, the R30 heads east through the Ventersdorp town centre as Van Riebeeck Road and reaches an intersection with the R53 Road.
+From the N12 junction in Klerksdorp, the R30 heads northwards for 70 kilometres, meeting the R507 road, to reach an intersection with the N14 national route and enter the town of Ventersdorp.
+After passing the Tshing suburb, the R30 heads east through the Ventersdorp town centre as Van Riebeeck Road and reaches an intersection with the R53 road.
 The 2 routes become one road, turning north onto Roth Street, then Wallis Street, exiting Ventersdorp towards the north-east.
-After 2 Kilometres, the R53 becomes its own road northwards, leaving the R30 as the north-easterly road.
+After 2 kilometres, the R53 becomes its own road northwards, leaving the R30 as the north-easterly road.

-The R30 continues north-east for 73 kilometres, meeting the R509 Road at Derby, to reach its northern terminus at a t-junction with the R24 Road 16 kilometres south of Rustenburg, just west of the Olifantsnek Dam and just south of the Kgaswane Mountain Reserve.
+The R30 continues north-east for 73 kilometres, meeting the R509 road at Derby, to reach its northern terminus at a t-junction with the R24 road approximately 16 kilometres south of Rustenburg, just west of the Olifantsnek Dam and just south of the Kgaswane Mountain Reserve.